Techtonica/curriculum/github-collaboration/github-collaboration.md

 - Git code storage lesson

 ### Motivation
 In the industry, apps are created by teams of developers rather than individual people.
 Proper use of GitHub for collaboration minimizes code conflicts and helps teams work together.

-### Objective
+### Objectives
-**Students will be able to**
+**Participants will be able to:**
 - Create a branch within an existing GitHub repo on their laptop
 - Push that branch to GitHub
 - Create a pull request, merging that branch into master